jeancarlosLXIX/Scrape_the_source/README.md

 # Scrape the source

-The purpose of this program is pull data from some pages that provide useful news about IT
+The purpose of this program is pull data from some pages that provide useful news about IT. v1.1

 ## Usage